-Of course, one need only watch modern British television to see this trope averted.
+Of course, one need only watch modern British television, with its abundance of drama and open-mindedness, to see this trope averted.
 Not only averted, but in many cases, inverted.
-However, stoicism in the face of danger and hardshipis part of the British culture.
-The British sense of humour can also form a stumbling block; in many cases, it tends to work on ironic understatement and dry, snarky wit which can easily fly under the radar if people aren't used to it.
+However, rationality in the face of adversity is a British virtue.
+The British sense of humour can also form a stumbling block; in many cases, it tends to work on ironic understatement and dry wit that can easily fly under the radar of people who aren't used to it.

-Contrast Evil Brit, who is often Wicked Cultured and hence more open-minded.
-Whereas the Stuffy Brit may be a protagonist, but is portrayed as merely temperamentally handicapped.
+Compare with Quintessential British Gentleman.
+Contrast also with Evil Brit, who is often Wicked Cultured and hence more open-minded, whereas the Stuffy Brit may be a protagonist, but is portrayed as merely temperamentally handicapped.
 Not to be confused with the Mean Brit, who is snarky and gregarious.

 When up against an American for his love's affections in an American work of fiction, expect him to be a Jerkass suitor (assuming she won't Lie Back and Think of England), because All Girls Want Bad Boys.
 But in the end he'll Just Want Her To Be Happy.
 For the more positive variant, see Stiff Upper Lip.